-This study examined the long-term OWTs fatigue using three years of SHM data.
-We found that at least one year is needed to achieve a reliable LFFD-factor.
+This study examined long-term OWT fatigue using 3 years of SHM data.
+We found that at least 1 year is needed to achieve a reliable LFFD factor.
 Our results are specific to the North Sea and are influenced by site-specific parameters, including weather conditions and structural dynamics.
-As a result, LFFD-factors will vary (significantly) when considering different sites and turbines, and knowing the number of elements playing a role in this factor, we recommend to quantify it site-specifically using in-situ measurements.
-Our findings show that at the studied sites, the LFFD-factor is lowest for the SS direction and mainly highest for fixed headings.
-An effect that strengthens for larger SN slopes.
-Considering the effect of gradual variabilities (LFFD) in the analysis can contribute significantly to damage, up to 65 % for an individual sensor and a Basquin slope of m=5.
+As a result, LFFD factors will vary (significantly) when considering different sites and turbines, and knowing the number of elements playing a role in this factor, we recommend quantifying it site specifically using in situ measurements.
+Our findings show that at the studied sites, the LFFD factor is the lowest for the SS direction and mainly the highest for fixed headings, an effect that strengthens for larger SN slopes.
+Considering the effect of gradual variabilities (LFFD) in the analysis can contribute significantly to damage - up to 65 % for an individual sensor and a Basquin slope of m = 5.

-Given that wind speed and direction interact to create low-frequency cycles, it usually takes more than a day for both variables to have a large impact simultaneously, which leads to a larger importance of weekly and monthly cycles in overall fatigue damage for individual headings compared to the FA/SS directions.
-The majority of the low-frequency cycles last less than a day and the share of low-frequency cycles in the total damage increases for higher slopes in the SN curve.
-Fatigue analyses on the strain sensors showed that the heading has a secondary effect on the LFFD-factor.

-The LFFD-factor calculated from one turbine can be roughly used for other turbines within the same farm.
-Also, LFFD-factors for different wind farms with different support structure designs can vary up to 50 % and 110 % for linear SN curves with m=5 and bilinear SN curves with m=[3,5], respectively.
-The bilinear curves cannot produce conclusions that are generalizable since the LFFD-factor varies from spectrum to spectrum.
+Given that wind speed and direction interact to create lowfrequency cycles, it usually takes more than a day for both variables to have a large impact simultaneously, which leads to a larger importance of weekly and monthly cycles in overall fatigue damage for individual headings compared with the FA and SS directions.
+The majority of the low-frequency cycles last less than a day, and the share of low-frequency cycles in the total damage increases for higher slopes in the SN curve.
+Fatigue analyses on the strain sensors showed that the heading has a secondary effect on the LFFD factor.
+The LFFD factor calculated from one turbine can be roughly used for other turbines within the same farm.
+Also, LFFD factors for different wind farms with different support structure designs can vary with up to 50% and 110% for linear SN curves with m = 5 and bilinear SN curves with m = [3, 5], respectively.
+The bilinear curves cannot produce conclusions that are generalizable since the LFFD factor varies from spectrum to spectrum.

-In future work, we plan to use the LFFD-factors whenever the recovery of the low-frequency fatigue from cycle count histograms cannot be directly applied, e.g., when only DELs are available (cf. Appendix C) or when we lose the time sequence in the data (like bootstrapping or binning the short-term damages).
-A further study on the quantification of LFFD based on the SCADA would also be done for cases where no strain measurement is available.
+In future work, we plan to use the LFFD factors whenever the recovery of the low-frequency fatigue from cyclecount histograms cannot be directly applied, e.g., when only DELs are available (see Appendix C) or when we lose the time sequence in the data (like bootstrapping or binning the short-term damages).
+A further study on the quantification of LFFDs based on Supervisory Control and Data Acquisition (SCADA) will also be done for cases where no strain measurement is available.